Language selection

 During the development of an in vitro diagnostic kit, the CCVB requires manufacturers to compile a reference panel of test samples for use in serial potency testing (among other tests).
 Details regarding the identification, history, and attributes of individual reference panel members should be fully described in the Outline of Production (OP) for the product or in a Special Outline (SO) submitted to CCVB.
 The samples making up a panel are generally not part of the kit.
 Addition or removal of test samples from a panel must be documented and approved by the CCVB, and would necessitate a revision to the OP or relevant SO.
 The information on panel members, which should be provided to the CCVB, and the factors for consideration in their preparation, are as follows:

-B. Volume – Reference panel members must be of sufficient volume to be available over a sufficient period of time to evaluate the consistency of the kit from serial to serial, and through the end of stability testing.
+Volume – Reference panel members must be of sufficient volume to be available over a sufficient period of time to evaluate the consistency of the kit from serial to serial, and through the end of stability testing.
 Samples from the reference panel must also be available for testing on request by CCVB.

-E. Range of Reactivity – The reference panel should be made up of different samples that give "strong positive, "weak positive," and "negative" reactions.
+Range of reactivity – The reference panel should be made up of different samples that give "strong positive, "weak positive," and "negative" reactions.
 The "positive" samples should consistently give a reaction above a pre-established positive diagnostic threshold, and should cover the full range of positive reactions described by the manufacturer in the product monograph, including some representative "weak positive" samples.
 The "negative" samples should consistently give a reaction that falls below the pre-established negative threshold.
-Each sample should be tested using the kit, multiple times, by more than one analyst, on different days, to determine the limits of their range of reactivity.
+Each sample should be tested using the kit, multiple times, by more than 1 analyst, on different days, to determine the limits of their range of reactivity.

 Date modified: